Lee Sung-soo: Life and career

+In 2013, Lee introduced the idea of the songwriting camp to the K-pop industry.
+He had first started teaming up with foreign composers in the early 2000s, but initially found it difficult due to the low profile of K-pop at the time.
+Following the release of several hit songs by SM artists in 2009, he began to be invited to songwriting camps hosted by foreign music publishers, and brought the idea back to South Korea.
+Over the years, he identified talented composers and compiled them into a list, and within SM, they formed a studio that could operate a songwriting camp all year round.
+Lee stayed abroad for a third of the year and formed a "strong" network of foreign composers, hosting songwriting camps for SM with them and the company's in-house composers.
+This system was eventually adopted by other K-pop companies.
+He was also responsible for the creation of SM Station and SM Classics.

 Lee was appointed a registered director in 2017 and became CEO of SM Entertainment USA in 2019.
 On March 10, 2020, SM announced through the board of directors that Lee Sung-soo, general director of music production, and Tak Young-jun, general director of artist management, had been appointed co-CEOs of the company.
 Through the announcement of the company's appointment of two new executives, Lee was appointed as the chief executive officer (CEO), with Tak as the chief marketing officer (CMO), as SM celebrated its 25th year.

 In 2023, Lee and Tak became embroiled in a dispute over SM's management rights with founder Lee Soo-man.
 After being pushed out of the company due to shareholder outrage over high producing fees, Lee Soo-man sold his shares to Hybe Corporation, making them the largest shareholder.
 Lee and Tak, who had been planning to restructure the company, allied themselves with technology company Kakao in an effort to guarantee SM's independence.
-On March 12, Hybe withdrew from the takeover battle, ceding control of SM's managements rights to Kakao.
-Lee announced his intention to stand down as CEO and return to his role in A&R.
+On March 12, Hybe withdrew from the takeover battle, ceding control of SM's management rights to Kakao.
+Lee announced his intention to stand down as CEO and return to his role in A&R. His term came to an end on March 31.
+He was appointed the chief A&R officer (CAO) and is leading the A&R Committee following SM's reorganisation.
+He was also appointed CEO of Kreation Music Rights, a newly-created subsidiary that focuses on music publishing.